Using Twilight for automatic late night TV dimming

 Android – Twilight, Android 9+ has Night Light builtin

 If you use an Amazon Fire, Android TV, Nvidia Shield, etc then you are in luck and can use Android Studio tools to sideload any app you want to the device allowing us to install Twilight.

 If you already have Android Studio installed, you can easily use the ADB to remotely connect to your Amazon Fire TV or Android TV device.
 If you do not have Android Studio, it’s a lot of work to install and instead look at using Apps2Fire.

 Before you can connect to it, you will need to make sure Developer Mode is enabled on the device and that you know what its IP address is.

 (If you are getting errors saying it can’t find adb, either cd into your [User] -> Android -> SDK -> Platform Tools folder or add that folder to your PATH)

 Before you can install the app you will need to get a APK version of it.
 I recommend using APKpure to download it.
+I recommend renaming the apk file to just twilight.apk, as the latest version from APKpure has an emoji in the filename.
 Then issue the following command:

 Once inside twilight, first turn Filter times to Always so you can see what effects are being done to the TV during night hours.